Research Experience Placements

 REP Scheme 2022

-EASTBIO DTP has awarded REP funding to ten undergraduate students in their first or second year of studies to do a lab placement at various DTP partner institutions:
+EASTBIO DTP awarded REP funding to ten undergraduate students in their first or second year of studies to do a lab placement at various DTP partner institutions:

 Flora Alapy to work on "Characterising the skeletal muscle gene expression signature when exercise is performed concomitant with metformin treatment" (Bioscience for an integrated understanding of Health) with Dr Brendan Gabriel (University of Aberdeen)